Clocks are $e$-positive: All clocks are -positive

-Thus $i_1\ge 3$.
 Now we are ready to give a lower bound for $D_I$.

 \begin{enumerate} \item If $I\in\mathcal A$, then $s'=0$.
-Note that $i_{p+1},\dots,i_q\ge 2$ and $t\ge 1$.
+Note that $i_{p+1},\dots,i_q\ge 2$ and $1\le t\le i_1-2$.
 By \cref{pf:D=.W>,pf:e2.W>},

-In fact, since the factors $t$ and $i_1-t$ have constant sum $i_1$, their product attains its minimum only when their difference attains the maximum, i.e., only when $t=1$. \item If $I\not\in\mathcal A$, then $s'\ge 1$.
-Since $t\ge 1$, we can infer by \cref{pf:D=.W>,pf:e2.W>} that
+In fact, since the positive numbers $t$ and $i_1-t$ have constant sum $i_1$, their product attains the minimum when their difference attains the maximum, i.e., when $t=1$. \item If $I\not\in\mathcal A$, then $s'\ge 1$.
+Since $t\ge 1$, we can infer by \cref{pf:D=.W>,pf:e2.W>,pf:2<=i1-s'-t} that